-Part of a properly running furnace is its electrical and controls systems.
+Part of a properly running furnace is its electrical and control systems.
 Even though you should usually leave most electrical maintenance to professionals, there are still some tasks that you can do to maintain your furnace.

 Before working in your furnace’s electrical system, turn off all power to the furnace.
 Next, open the access panel for your furnace’s electrical and controls wires.